vigzmv/webSocket-notifications/README.md

 Extensive use of JavaScript ES6\.
 Short and Nice.<br>
 Strictly followed JavaScript style guide by [airbnb](https://github.com/airbnb/javascript), enforced the style guide using ESlint configs from [elsint-config-airbnb](https://www.npmjs.com/package/eslint-config-airbnb).

-Can do the same using other tech stacks, but this is the way I preffered for it to be **efficient, production ready and scalable** and also considering the given the short time period to code.
+Can do the same using other tech stacks, but this is the way I preffered for it to be **efficient, production ready and scalable**.

 View Layer: ReactJs
 - Could have also done the same with Vanilla JS, But React is faster, And I preffer it for dynamic, repeated component views.